silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 ## Machine Code ##

 At the lowest, most fundamental level we have so-called machine code.
-Machine code is the true instructions understood by the CPU.
-The CPU reads instructions as just pure binary data sent along electrical circuits as little electrical pulses representing the ones and zeros.
+Machine code is the basic instructions understood by the CPU.
+The CPU reads instructions as pure binary data sent along electrical circuits as little electrical pulses representing the ones and zeros.
 We are going to create a very simple program in machine code.

 First you need to understand that while the kernel could technically run any sort of program on the computer, it expects certain standard behavior from most